champ-ujjwal/TrustRankAlgorithm/README.md

 ### Overview ###
 The Trust Rank algorithm is designed to identify and rank trustworthy nodes in a network, which is particularly useful in detecting fraudulent activities.
-This repository contains the implementation of the algorithm, along with relevant documentation and examples.
+This repository contains the implementation of the algorithm, along with relevant Datasets.

 ### Course Information ###
 Course: Fraud Analytics